 Knee involvement occurs less frequently than hand OA, although similarly it is more common in women, with female-to-male ratios varying between 1.5:1 and 4:1.
 Prevalence rates for knee OA, based on population studies in the USA, are comparable to those in Europe.
 These studies report that severe radiographic changes affect 1% of people aged 25-34 and this figure increases to nearly 50% in those 75 years and above.
 Among participants aged over 45 years in the Framingham Study, the prevalence of radiographic knee OA was 19.2% and, in those over 80 years, the figure rose to 43.7%.
 According to data produced by the Dutch Institute for Public Health, the prevalence of knee OA in those aged 55 and above was 15.6% in men and 30.5% in women.
-The prevalence of symptomatic knee OA is significantly lower: just 12.1% in NHANES III and 16.3% in participants aged 55- 64 of Johnston County Osteoarthritis Project.
+The prevalence of symptomatic knee OA is significantly lower: just 12.1% in NHANES III and 16.3% in participants aged 55-64 of Johnston County Osteoarthritis Project.
+The project.

 Geographical variation in OA epidemiology also exists.
 Studies from China, which used similar methods and definitions to the Framingham Study, found that the prevalence of bilateral knee OA and lateral compartment disease were two to three times higher in Chinese cohorts compared with estimates from the Framingham OA study.
-Data on clinically diagnosed knee OA in the Community Oriented Program for Control of Rheumatic Disorders (COPCORD) studies in the Asian region showed that the prevalence within this area ranged from 1.4% in urban Filipinos to 19.3% in rural communities in Iran.
-Part of the reason for this difference could have been the physical and socioeconomic environment.
+16 Data on clinically diagnosed knee OA in the Community Oriented Program for Control of Rheumatic Disorders (COPCORD) studies in the Asian region showed that the prevalence within this area ranged from 1.4% in urban Filipinos to 19.3% in rural communities in Iran.
+17 Part of the reason for this difference could have been the physical and socioeconomic environment.
 The COPCORD studies conducted in India, Bangladesh and Pakistan looked specifically into differences between rural and urban populations.
 In India the crude prevalence of clinically diagnosed knee OA was higher in the urban (5.5%) than those in the rural community (3.3%).
-After adjusting for age and sex distribution. the prevalence was higher in rural communities.
-Furthermore, in China, men aged 60 and above from a rural community demonstrated approximately double the prevalence of symptomatic knee OA when compared with their urban counterparts.
+After adjusting for age and sex distribution, the prevalence was higher in rural communities.
+17 Furthermore, in China, men aged 60 and above from a rural community demonstrated approximately double the prevalence of symptomatic knee OA when compared with their urban counterparts.
+16 prevalence of radiographic hip OA was analysed, in women over the age of 65, using 11 different definitions.
+Excluding the definition of minimum joint space of <2.5 mm, the prevalence ranged from 1.8 to 9.4% depending on the definition used.
+This compares to a prevalence of symptomatic hip OA, from the analysis of the Johnston County group, of 5.9% in adults aged 45-54 to 17% in subjects aged 75 and above.
+On the analysis of the Johnston County group, of 5.9% in adults aged 45-54 to 17% in subjects aged 75 and above.